Real estate has seen a unique shift in the industry with the advent of the internet.

 No matter what platforms you use, remember these tips:

-- Include your address, hours of operation & area of service on all account bios.
+Include your address, contact information such as your phone number or email address, hours of operation & area of service on all business page bios.

-- Keep it professional.
-You are representing yourself with a personal account, so be aware of how you will be pictured by prospective clients when you post/share.
+You are representing yourself with a personal account, so be aware of how you will be pictured by prospective clients when creating content.

 Focus on Quality Content

-High quality, useful content will always rise to the top.
+High-quality, useful content will always rise and stay top.
 Content is king.
 It brings in visibility, gets people talking, and sells people on your brand.